xytovl/steam-runtime-tools/pressure-vessel/wrap.1.md

 :   Top-level directory containing the game itself, even if the current
     working directory is actually a subdirectory of this.
     This is made available read/write in the container.

+`STEAM_COMPAT_LAUNCHER_SERVICE` (token)
+:   pressure-vessel itself does not use this,
+    but in the Steam Linux Runtime container runtime framework, setting it to **container-runtime** provides a D-Bus service which can be used to send debugging commands into the container environment.
+    In Steam Linux Runtime 1.0,
+    setting it to **scout-in-container** provides a similar D-Bus service where the execution environment is compatible with Steam Runtime 1 'scout'.
+    In Proton, setting it to **proton** provides a similar D-Bus service with an execution environment that is preconfigured to run Proton's version of Wine.
+    See **steam-runtime-launch-client**(1) for examples of how to use this.

 `STEAM_COMPAT_LIBRARY_PATHS` (`:`-separated list of paths) :   Colon-delimited list of paths to Steam Library directories containing